 So if you think that some time apart may help you get some clarity on your marriage and come back to things with a new perspective, be aware that the research shows this leads to permanent separation and divorce in the majority of marriages.
 Of course, your marriage and your circumstances are unique so you shouldn’t take this as a prediction of how things will go for you, but just be aware.

 Another interesting observation from the research is that a high willingness to forgive increases the likelihood of successful reconciliation.
 Ross (2010)[ix] examined three couples who had divorced and then re-married.
 Results indicate that forgiveness is a primary factor that indicates high marital satisfaction after separation.
 High willingness to forgive differentiates couples who choose to reconcile following separation or divorce and those who do not reconcile.

 What about divorce?

-So separation as an intervention for end of the road marriages isn’t a successfully strategy for the majority of couples.
-In fact it often leads to a lot of emotional distress.
+So separation as an intervention for end of the road marriages isn’t a successful strategy for the majority of couples.
+In fact, it often leads to a lot of emotional distress.
 But what about the alternative?
 Does calling it quits and ending the marriage increase your happiness?
-A study from 2009[x] examined emotional wellbeing of couples going through divorce over a five year period.
+A study from 2009[x] examined the emotional wellbeing of couples going through divorce over a five year period.
 They found: